This version is still in development and is not considered stable yet. For the latest stable version, please use Korvet 0.19!

 1. the broker acknowledges previously delivered Redis Stream entries with XACK

-2. the broker persists the committed Kafka offset in the committed-offset store keyed by (groupId, streamKey)
+2. the broker persists the committed Kafka offset and commit time in the committed-offset store keyed by (groupId, streamKey)

 Implementation Notes